PeterCamilleri/CX16/docs/vm_ip.md

       adc     vm_ip+1
       sta     vm_ip+1

+This consumes 24 bytes and an average of 36.5 clock cycles, assuming that branch displacement values are evenly scattered.
+The version using the space saving subroutine is:

+      ldx     #0
+      jsr     lda_vm_ip      ; Grab the branch displacement. and     #$FF           ; Retest the displacement.
+      bpl     :+             ; Skip for positive displacements. dex                    ; Sign extend negative displacements.
+    : clc                    ; vm_ip = vm_ip + displacement.
+      adc     vm_ip
+      sta     vm_ip
+      txa
+      adc     vm_ip+1
+      sta     vm_ip+1

-This consumes 17 bytes and 46.5 clock cycles.
+This consumes 19 bytes and 48.5 clock cycles.
 Clearly branches are more complex and slower than jumps.

 [Back to the Top](#the-vm-instruction-pointer)